TheFuZiOnZz/Research-Dashboard/World Politics/Russia/Russia.md

 	  `Reaffirming their corrunitment to the principles of the Charter of the United Nations and the Conference on Security and Cooperation in Europe,`

-	  `Welcoming the mutual understanding in principle of 3 July 1992 between the President of the Republic of Moldova and the President of the Russian
+	  `Welcoming the mutual understanding in principle of 3 July 1992 between the President of the Republic of Moldova and the President of the Russian Federation,`

-Federation, Have agreed as follows:
+	  `Have agreed as follows:`

+	  `Article 1`

-From the moment of the signing of this Agreement, the parties to the 1. conflict pledge to take all the necessary measures to ensure a total cease—fire and to halt all armed actions against each other.
+	  `1.
+From the moment of the signing of this Agreement, the parties to the conflict pledge to take all the necessary measures to ensure a total cease—fire and to halt all armed actions against each other.`

-Once a cease—fire has been declared, the parties to the conflict 2. shall proceed to withdraw units Of their armed forces and other formations, and military equipment and arms; they shall complete this process within seven days.
+	  `2.
+Once a cease—fire has been declared, the parties to the conflict shall proceed to withdraw units Of their armed forces and other formations, and military equipment and arms; they shall complete this process within seven days.
 The aim of this disengagement is to create a security zone between the parties to the conflict.
-The exact coordinates of the zone vill be established in a special protocol between the sides taking part in the implementation Of this Agreement.
+The exact coordinates of the zone will be established in a special protocol between the sides taking part in the implementation Of this Agreement.`

-In order to ensure the implementation of the measures stipulated in 1. article 1 and to guarantee security in the aforementioned zone, a joint Control Cormnittee consisting of representatives of the three sides taking part in the settlement. shall be established.
-In its work, the Corrgnittee shall make use of the military observer groups established under all the previous agreements, including the quadripartite agreements.
-The Control Committee shall proceed to carry out its tasks as stipulated in this Agreement within seven days after the signing of the Agreement.
+	  `In order to ensure the implementation of the measures stipulated in and to guarantee security in the aforementioned zone, a joint Control Cormnittee consisting of representatives of the three sides taking part in the settlement. shall be established.
+In its work, the Committee shall make use of the military observer groups established under all the previous agreements, including the quadripartite agreements.
+The Control Committee shall proceed to carry out its tasks as stipulated in this Agreement within seven days after the signing of the Agreement.`

-Each side taking part in the work of the Comüttee shall appoint its 2. representatives to it.
+	  `Each side taking part in the work of the Comüttee shall appoint its 2. representatives to it.
 The Control Committee shall be based in the city of Bende ry.` - [Agreeement on the principles for a peaceful settlement of the armed conflict in the Dniester region of the Republic Of Moldova](https://web.archive.org/web/20200329003638/https://peacemaker.un.org/sites/peacemaker.un.org/files/MD%20RU_920000_AgreementPrinciplesPpeacefulSettlementDniestrConflict.pdf)